tranhelen/tranhelen/_posts/2016-06-06-goalsetting.md

 ### This seems excessive

 It is!
-Systematic approaches aren't great for everyone but I like going where I'm going, why I'm going there and how I'm going to get there.
-It seems unnatural at first but nowadays I'm less bothered by it and I use it to guide me.
-You have to find a way to make every step fun for you.
+Systematic approaches aren't great for everyone but I like knowing where I'm going, why and how I'm going to get there.
+It seems unnatural at first but nowadays it's become more second nature to me.
+You have to find a way to make every step fun for you while still ensuring that you're keeping track.

 ### I'm scared